 In the first case, Magistrate McIntyre stood in judgment of 22-year old delivery driver Joseph Walker, who pleaded guilty to mid range drink driving while on his P-plates.
 Joseph is the sole breadwinner in his family, and his job relies entirely on having a driver licence.

-But it wasn’t Joseph’s first offence – he previously pleaded guilty to low range drink driving and received the benefit of a ‘section 10’ – which means the magistrate on that occasion did not record a criminal conviction or disqualify him from driving.
+But it wasn’t Joseph’s first offence – he previously pleaded guilty to low range drink driving and received the benefit of a ‘non conviction order’ – which means the magistrate on that occasion did not record a criminal conviction or disqualify him from driving.

-However, Joseph would not be so fortunate on this occasion – in fact, magistrates are prohibited from giving a second section 10 where a person is guilty of a further drink driving offence within 5 years.
+However, Joseph would not be so fortunate on this occasion – in fact, magistrates are prohibited from giving a second non conviction order where a person is guilty of a further drink driving offence within 5 years.